Liberty Heights: Plot

 In the fall of 1954, the Kurtzmans, a Jewish family, live in Forest Park, a suburban neighborhood in northwest Baltimore.
-Nate, the father, runs a burlesque theater, and engages in a numbers racket.
-His wife Ada is a housewife.
+Nate, the father, runs a burlesque theater and engages in a numbers racket.
+His wife Ada is a homemaker.
 Van, the older son, attends the University of Baltimore, and Ben is in his senior year in high school.

-Ben meets Sylvia, an African-American girl, who begins attending his school after the district has been integrated.
-Ben immediately starts to develop feelings towards Sylvia, and introduces himself.
+Ben meets Sylvia, an African-American girl, who begins attending his school after the district is integrated.
+Despite Ada's vocal disapproval, Ben starts to develop feelings for Sylvia and introduces himself.
 They become close based on a mutual love for Little Richard, James Brown, jazz, and black comedians.
 Sylvia's father, an affluent doctor, disapproves of their relationship and forbids them to see one another.

-On Halloween, Ben dresses up as Adolf Hitler, which shocks his parents greatly, and he's forbidden to go in public wearing it.
+On Halloween, Ben dresses up as Adolf Hitler, which shocks his parents, and he is forbidden to go in public wearing the costume.
 Van and his friends head over to a party in a predominantly bourgeois, gentile section of town.
 He is attracted to a mysterious blonde woman.
-A fight between one of Van's buddies and a gentile erupts over his jewishness and Trey, one of the party-goers, drunkenly crashes his car into the house.
-Van must leave the mystery woman.
+A fight between one of Van's friends and a local erupts over his bigoted comments and Trey, one of the partygoers, drunkenly crashes his car into the house.
+Van must leave the mystery woman, who is revealed to be Trey's girlfriend, Dubbie.
+He and his friends later drive around searching for her, but are unsuccessful.

 Trey goes to court for the car crash.
-Van and his friends are there as witnesses, but they find ways to avoid testifying against him.
-After the hearing is over, Van asks several of the other party attendants about the blonde woman he met.
-Trey discovers that the girl Van has fallen in love with is Dubbie, Trey's own girlfriend.
+Van and his friends are there as witnesses, but they find ways to avoid testifying against him, winning Trey's appreciation and friendship.
+After the hearing is over, Van asks Trey about the blonde woman he met.
+Trey realizes Van is asking about Dubbie, but says nothing.

-Meanwhile, Nate's burlesque theatre has problems.
-In order to boost returns on the numbers game, an additional bonus number is added that will increase the pay-off.
-Little Melvin, a local drug dealer, makes a large bet, defies expectations, and hits the number.
-Unable to pay on such a big win, Nate is forced to cut Melvin a 'slice of the pie'.
+Meanwhile, Nate's burlesque theatre is in financial trouble, and, to boost returns on the numbers game, an additional bonus number is added that will increase the pay-off.
+Little Melvin, a local drug dealer, makes a large bet and hits the number.
+Unable to pay out such a big win, Nate is forced to cut Melvin in on the racket.
 When Nate offers Melvin the numbers business instead, Melvin claims that Nate is trying to "Jew" him out of his money, and a fight breaks out between their bodyguards.

-Sylvia gives Ben tickets to see James Brown & The Famous Flames in concert.
-There, Ben and his friend are the only white patrons in the audience.
-Van and his friends head out to a gathering, where he again runs into Dubbie and learns she is with Trey.
+Sylvia invites Ben to see James Brown & The Famous Flames in concert.
+There, Ben and his friend Sheldon are the only white patrons in the audience.
+Van and his friends head out to another party, where he again runs into Dubbie and learns she and Trey are dating.

 Little Melvin spots Nate's car off of Pennsylvania Avenue in the African-American neighborhood where James Brown is performing, and after seeing Ben and his friend inside, deduces that one of them must be Nate's son.
-After the concert, Melvin abducts Ben, Sylvia, and their friends in a payback to Nate's racket.
+After the concert, Melvin abducts Ben, Sylvia, and their friends and holds them for ransom to force Nate to pay what he owes Melvin.
+Nate pays the ransom and becomes aware of Ben's relationship with Sylvia.